InterstellarOasis/map-atcshd_src.dpkdir/README.md

 Advanced Tremulous Combat Simulator
 -----------------------------------

 This is a map ported from the [Tremulous](http://tremulous.net/) game to the [Unvanquished](https://www.unvanquished.net/) game.
-It features a symmetrical combat simulation to train new recruits in fighting the alien menace.
+It features a symetrical combat simulation to train new recruits in fighting the alien menace.

 Ported from Tremulous gpp package from [http://ingar.satgnu.net/files/tremulous/base/](http://ingar.satgnu.net/files/tremulous/base/).